Fragment of a Crucifixion: Crucifixion

-The panel is one of a number of Bacon's treatments of the biblical crucifixion scene.
+The panel is one of several Bacon's treatments of the biblical crucifixion scene.
 He also incorporates Greek legend, notably the tale of Aeschylus and the Eumenides—or Furies—found in the Oresteia, suggested by the broad wings of the chimera.
 Bacon's imagery became less extreme and more imbued with pathos as he got older, and fewer of his canvases contain the sensational imagery that made him famous in the mid-1940s.
-He admitted that, "When I was younger, I needed extreme subject-matter.
+He admitted that, "When I was younger, I needed extreme subject matter.
 Now I don't."
 According to John Russell, Bacon found it more effective to reflect violence in his brush strokes and colourisation, rather than "in the thing portrayed".

 The title refers to Christian iconography of the Passion of Jesus.
 Crucifixion scenes appear from Bacon's earliest works, and appeared frequently throughout his career.
 Russell writes that, to Bacon, the crucifixion was a "generic name for an environment in which bodily harm is done to one or more persons and one or more other persons gather to watch".

 The painting was commissioned by Eric Hall, Bacon's patron and, later, his lover, who in 1933 commissioned three crucifixion paintings.
 Bacon drew influence from the old masters Grünewald, Diego Velázquez and Rembrandt, as well as Picasso's late 1920s and early 1930s biomorphs.
 Bacon said that he thought of the crucifixion as a "magnificent armature on which you can hang all types of feeling and sensation".

 Elements of the canvas refer to Grünewald's c.
 1512–16 Isenheim Altarpiece and Peter Paul Rubens's c.
 1612–14 Descent from the Cross.
 According to the art critic Hugh Davies, the open mouth of the victim and the predator leaning over the cross link the painting to Rubens' Descent.
 The mouth in Rubens' painting is loosely opened, but in Bacon's it is taut.
 The main figure's legs are folded out of view and the figure's left arm is passive in Rubens' painting, but in the Bacon's painting the chimera's legs and arms are in violent motion, seemingly wildly flailing up and down.